| || |

 Dr. Kirsten Stephan is an Assistant Professor of Biology in the Department of Life and Physical Sciences and the Urban Forester for Cooperative Research at Lincoln University.
 Her current research focuses on fire effects on plant communities and soil chemistry in oak-hickory forests and the spatial heterogeneity in regenerating soil and vegetation in an abandoned urban limestone quarry.
 Research funding sources include the Department of Defense and McIntire-Stennis formula funds.
 Dr. Stephan also curates the Lincoln University Herbarium.

-Aimee Wurst is Associate Professor of Biology at Lincoln University and an Adjunct Assistant Professor of Animal Sciences at the University of Missouri.
+Aimee Busalacki is Associate Professor of Biology at Lincoln University and an Adjunct Assistant Professor of Animal Sciences at the University of Missouri.
 Her research includes current studies on embryonic and fetal losses in small ruminants, roles of integrins in ruminant placentation, endocrine profiling and small ruminant care and management.
-Further, Dr. Wurst has a keen interest in undergraduate learning and has conducted research in online science education and agricultural ethics.
-Dr. Wurst's research has been funded by the USDA and NIH.
+Further, Dr. Busalacki has a keen interest in undergraduate learning and has conducted research in online science education and agricultural ethics.
+Dr. Busalacki's research has been funded by the USDA and NIH.
 She has also served on several grant panels and editorial boards in her discipline area.